Muhazerin/desktop-battery-notifier/README.md

 The user can specify the upper and lower battery limit.

 ### Notification
 The program will check the battery every 5 minutes.
-Appropriate notification will be sent when the battery hits or goes beyond the limit.
+An appropriate notification will be sent when the battery hits or goes beyond the limit.

 ### Background app
 The program runs in the background.
 To quit the program, go to System Tray > right-click the program, press Quit.